IBM/ibm_zos_zosmf/playbooks/use_cases/case_ipl_info_check/README.md

 ## Pre-requisites
-* `IPLINFO`: Sample JCL file to be used to report the current system information.
+* `IPLCONF`: Sample JCL file to be used to report the current system information.
 In this JCL file, you should specify the output partitioned data set (PDS) which will contain the reported system information as its members.
 For example, you can specify `RPT.SYSINFO.{{ system_nickname }}.ONETIME` as the output PDS name before IPL, and `RPT.SYSINFO.{{ system_nickname }}.IPL` as the output PDS name after IPL.

 * [compare_pds.py](files/compare_pds.py): Sample python script to be used to compare the contents of output PDS before and after IPL, and generate a html to show the compare result.